Sparks Lake is one of the best lakes in Oregon and has tons of fun summer lake activities.

 The parking lots at the Ray Atkeson Memorial Trail and Sparks Lake Day Use Area.

 Keep in mind, the day use area is a recreation fee site, meaning you will need a valid pass or pay $5 per day.
+You should be able to purchase a pass onsite, according to the official day use area page.

 Kayaks, paddleboards, and canoes are more “on par” with the vibe at this relaxing lake.